Shuklax/git-notes/README.md

 for tracking everything
 `git add .`

-Putting commit/finalising version of code
+Putting commit/finalizing version of code
 `git commit -m <commit-message>`
+Run `git commit` without the `-m` option.
+This will open vim

-Pushing code to github
+Pushing code to GitHub
 `git push`

-upstream mean from local to remote and vice versa
+upstream means from local to remote and vice versa

 To display the commit history of a Git repository.
 It provides a chronological list of commits, showing details about each change made to the project's files over time.
 `git log` and to see the content/files of each commit use `git log --stat` or `git log --numstat`